catssister/Repository/README.md

 * Step one : Open the power supply cover.

 * Step two : Connect the line between Arduino to sound board.
-* Step three : Connect the line between Arduino to graphic board.
-* Step four : Connect the line between Arduino to signal and information processing board.
+* Step three : Connect the line between Arduino to signal and information processing board.
-* Step five : Connect the line between Arduino to motion board.
+* Step four : Connect the line between Arduino to motion board.

-* Step six : Upload codes for controlling picture processing.
-* Step seven : Upload codes for controlling information processing.
+* Step five : Upload codes for controlling information processing.
-* Step eight : Upload codes for controlling sound.
+* Step six : Upload codes for controlling sound.
-* Step nine : Upload codes for controlling motion command.
+* Step seven : Upload codes for controlling motion command.
-* Step ten : Make sure all the lines are connect at the right place.
+* Step eight : Make sure all the lines are connect at the right place.
-* Step Eleven : Close the lid.
+* Step nine : Close the lid.
-* Step twelve : Use remote contral to test each part of function does robot have.
+* Step ten : Use remote contral to test each part of function does robot have.

 Just play~ Don't forgot to charger the battery!